How to Cancel GEICO Car Insurance

 Request Written Confirmation

-Ask GEICO to send a cancellation confirmation by email that includes the effective cancellation date, refund amount and refund timeline.
-GEICO typically sends this within 24 hours.
-Save this email as proof of cancellation in case a future insurer or lender requests documentation.
-Without written confirmation, you have no record that the cancellation was processed.
+Ask GEICO for a cancellation confirmation by email that includes the effective cancellation date, refund amount and refund timeline.
+Save this information.

 Clean Up After Cancellation